-Angel investors may also group themselves into a syndicate and raise potential investments to the group fund.
+Angel investors may also group themselves into a syndicate and raise potential investments for the group fund.
 The investors may then appoint a professional syndicate management team to identify business start-ups for possible investment.
 The team will also be charged with the responsibility of following up the investments and taking an active management role in the business to ensure that the funds are secure.

 An angel investor will look for not only an investment opportunity but also a personal opportunity.
 They have valuable business experience and may want to have an active role in the management of the business.
 Before accepting an angel investment, you should understand what the investor brings to the company besides money.